roth-hex-lab/roth-hex-lab.github.io/content/vacancies/02_PhD/index.md

 ---

+We welcome, embrace, and respect diversity of people, identities, and cultures.
+We therefore encourage all potential fitting candidates, regardless of their personal background, to apply for the opportunity.

 ### PhD (Doctoral Candidate)
 We regularly recruit outstanding talent.
 If you have a strong technical research/study background in the areas of XR, Robotics, HCI, Computer Vision, and Medical Engineering, and you would like to work in the medical context, feel encouraged to apply.
 #### PhD (Doctoral Candidate) Application Documents